jazzyguo/famemachine/README.md

 paginate clips for temporary/saved instead of pulling all at once

 Split vid processing logic to either use sockets or cloud functions / webhooks instead of an open HTTP request (think this is a must since http requests are taking minutes).

+- features
+create a generatedClips endpoint that will request clips generated from each videos/twitch/:video_id route based off of the video_id. this will probably filter from s3 temp bucket / firestore for saved clips